-Initially, placement in distance education will be for up to 200 school days (one school year) for the family.
-This may be extended upon application by the parent/carer outlining unexpected circumstances that lead to the case for an extension.
+Enrolment in distance education will be for up to 200 school days (one school year) for the family.
+In extenuating circumstance extension may be made by application to the Rural and Distance Education State Office by the parent/carer outlining unexpected circumstances that lead to the case for an extension and will not be available soley for prolonging travel.
 Extensions must not exceed an additional 200 days and will only be approved if the principal of the distance education school considers that the return of work and engagement with the teaching programs during the initial period of enrolment is satisfactory.
-As this is a continuity provision enrolment in this category will only be available two years after returning to a school in NSW.
+As this is a continuity provision, enrolment in this category is not available again for two years after returning to a school in NSW.

-At the conclusion of travel the distance education school will be required to provide the new school with a state travellers exit document outlining the student's participation and progress while enrolled in distance education.
+After travel, the distance education school will be required to provide the new school with a state travellers exit document outlining the student's participation and progress while enrolled in distance education.